-In implementing a risk management framework, the initial task was to prepare a detailed list of risks applicable to STL by means of a Risk Register.
-These risks were classified and rated according to their likelihood and potential consequences if realised to determine the most significant risks.
-This created a risk matrix with risks categorised from Extreme, High, Moderate to Low.
+In implementing a risk management framework, the initial phase is a detailed review of the risks applicable to STL by means of a Risk Register.
+These risks are classified and rated according to their likelihood and potential consequences if realised to determine the most significant risks.
+This creates a risk matrix with risks categorised from Extreme, High, Moderate to Low.

-The risks were then considered in accordance with STL's risk appetite and tolerance.
-Where a risk was determined to be above STL's risk tolerance, namely Moderate or High, additional control measures were prepared and incorporated into STL's operations to ensure that the residual risk remained acceptable and that there were no Extreme risks.
-Risks assessed as having a residual risk rating of High are regularly reported to the Board for ongoing discussion, monitoring, and action.
+The risks are then considered in accordance with STL's risk appetite and tolerance.
+Where a risk was determined to be above STL's risk tolerance, namely Moderate or High, additional control measures are prepared and incorporated into STL's operations to ensure that the residual risk remains acceptable and that there are no Extreme risks.
+Risks assessed as having a residual risk rating of High are regularly reported to the Audit and Risk Committee and any action considered for ongoing discussion, monitoring and action.
+The Board will review an executive summary of the Risk Register and approve.
 All other risks are monitored on an ongoing basis by senior management and appropriate action is taken if a change in risk is identified.